tustin2121/James_Somerton_Transcripts/_videos/5OxH1rqBAgw.md

 <comment>
 {% include header for=tobi %}

 I cannot find any evidence of experiments that match James' description.
-Gay men were certainly experimented on in the camps with castration and hormones, and their calcium levels were checked before and after castration in 1944 according to *The Pink Triangle*, but I could not find anything regarding hormones making someone impervious to pain, or "target practice" being involved, or men with low calcium levels being executed.
+Gay men were certainly experimented on in the camps with castration and hormones, and their calcium levels were checked before and after castration in 1944 (Plant 177), but I could not find anything regarding hormones making someone impervious to pain, or "target practice" being involved, or men with low calcium levels being executed.

+Also, that's not how shock works.
+Circulatory shock is caused by a variety of injuries and health conditions, not pain.
+A person cannot die just because they are in too much pain, and blocking pain will not prevent a person from dying.

 </comment>
 <comment>